Sid Vicious: Sex Pistols (1977–1978)

 In January 1978, the Sex Pistols embarked on a two-week USA tour.
 There was rising tension within the band.
 Rotten was barely speaking to anyone.
 Warner Bros., which organized and staffed the tour, insisted that Vicious clean up his heroin habit, so he was using methadone.
 He was in a constant state of semi-withdrawal and furious that the band had blocked Spungen from accompanying them on the tour.
 McLaren had long been keeping Vicious on rations of $14.00 (US) a week but he still managed to find drugs.
 To make matters worse, McLaren, ever eager for more chaos and careful that journalists were on-scene, booked the band, not into the clubs of New York, but into bars in Louisiana, Georgia, Tennessee, and Texas.
 In San Antonio on 8 January, Vicious felt antagonised by an audience member and struck him on the head with his bass.
 Before the Sex Pistols took the stage of the Longhorn Ballroom in Dallas on 10 January, Vicious carved the words "gimme a fix" into his chest with a razor (later joking that "if you try to kill yourself [with a razor to the chest], it won't work").
 He greeted the audience by calling them "redneck cowboy faggots"; in return, he was struck by a full can of beer to the head.
 The next night, 11 January, he punched a hole in the Green Room wall after the band's show at Cain's Ballroom in Tulsa.
-It was long rumoured that at their 14 January show at the Winterland Ballroom in San Francisco, Vicious did not bother to plug in his bass at all, although video from the show makes it clear when Jones's guitar cuts out during "Bodies" that Vicious was both playing bass and the right notes.
-There is also a pre-show soundcheck audio recording where Rotten says to turn Vicious down because his bass was too loud.
-At the end of the show, Johnny Rotten uttered the famous quote "Ever get the feeling you've been cheated?", marking the end of the Sex Pistols.
+At the end of their 14 January show at the Winterland Ballroom in San Francisco, Johnny Rotten uttered the famous quote "Ever get the feeling you've been cheated?", marking the end of the Sex Pistols.